epfl-ada/ada-2023-project-padawans/README.md

 # ada-2023-project-padawans
 Max: Deeper analysis of the evolution of war genre films production through time and space.
+Trying also a similarity search with summaries in order to find more films speaking of war (because samples categorized as "WAR" too small).
+The code can be also used later for other similarities search.